-Customer Segments: Lists or divisions of subscribers into groups based on common behaviors and interests.
+Customer Segments: Lists or divisions of contacts into groups based on common behaviors and interests.

-Data Collection: A SimpleTexting feature that allows you to automatically collect information like subscriber’s names, email addresses, etc. This information can then be used to autofill custom fields in future campaigns.
+Data Collection: A SimpleTexting feature that allows you to automatically collect information like contacts’ names, email addresses, etc. This information can then be used to autofill custom fields in future campaigns.

 DAU: Daily Active Users are a popular engagement measurement that refers to the unique amount of users who are “active” on your platform each day.

 Dedicated Short Code: A 5 to 6-digit number, exclusive to your business, used to send SMS or MMS messages.
-Dedicated short codes can be provisioned from the Common Short Code Administration for $500-$1,000 a month.
+Dedicated short codes can be provisioned from the Common Short Code Administration from $1,000 a month.

 Drip Campaign: A set of text messages scheduled to send out automatically.